Yongmin-Yoo/Yongmin-Yoo.github.io/_pages/about.md

 ---

 **Yongmin Yoo (유용민)** is an AI researcher and PhD candidate at [Macquarie University](https://www.mq.edu.au/), affiliated with the [Frontier AI Research Centre](https://www.mq.edu.au/research/research-centres-groups-and-facilities/centres/frontier-ai-research).
-His research focuses on trustworthy large language models for high-stakes legal and technical domains, with particular emphasis on patent generation, evaluation, similarity analysis, and valuation.
+His research spans mechanistic interpretability and trustworthy LLMs, structured document intelligence, and AI-driven patent intelligence.
+By combining his academic background in law and industrial engineering with research and industry experience in NLP, he develops reliable and interpretable language technologies for high-stakes legal and technical domains.

 Before pursuing his PhD, he worked as an NLP researcher at [NHN](https://www.nhn.com/en-US) for three years.
-He holds a master’s degree in Industrial Engineering from [Inha University](https://www.inha.ac.kr/eng/) and is a recipient of the iRTP and iMQRES scholarships.
+He holds a master’s degree in Industrial Engineering from [Inha University](https://www.inha.ac.kr/eng/) and bachelor’s degrees in Law and Industrial Engineering from [Kyungsung University](https://kscms.ks.ac.kr/eng/Main.do), providing a distinctive interdisciplinary foundation for his research at the intersection of AI, technology, and law.

+He is one of the few interdisciplinary AI researchers with formal degrees in both law and industrial engineering, complemented by doctoral training in computing and professional experience in NLP research and development.
+His distinctive strength lies in his ability to understand legal principles and institutional requirements while critically examining the inner workings and technical limitations of modern language models.
+Drawing on this rare combination of expertise, he bridges law and NLP to develop trustworthy and interpretable AI for high-stakes legal and technical domains.

 <h2>🔍 Research Interests</h2>

-- **LLMs for High-Stakes Documents**
+1. **Mechanistic Interpretability and Trustworthy LLMs**
+   Understanding how language models internally represent and process information to improve their robustness, reliability, and transparency in high-stakes domains.

+2. **Structured Document Intelligence**
-  Reliable generation and evaluation of legal and technical documents (e.g., patents) using large language models.
+   Developing reliable methods for generating, representing, and evaluating complex legal and technical documents with hierarchical structures.

-- **Trustworthy & Domain-Specific NLP**
-  Building evaluation methods that reflect legal validity, structural rigor, and domain requirements, especially in patents.

-- **Patent Intelligence & Strategic Analysis**
-  Leveraging patent data and LLMs to uncover innovation trends, assess IP value, and inform business decisions.
+3. **AI for Patent Intelligence and Decision Support**
+   Applying language models and machine learning to patent analysis, evaluation, similarity assessment, valuation, and innovation strategy.

 <h2>💡News</h2>